AnicetNgrt/flore1/README.md

 # following the previously given code
 Refresh.feed(Scene.show,*(),**{})
 ```
 I haven't really explained `Refresh.feed()`'s syntax already, so let me do it.
-The first argument must be a function or a method ``
+The first argument must be a function or a method (ex: `my_function`, or `Object.method`), the second argument must be a tuple of

  #  <a name="doc"></a>Documentation
  The flore1 module has 3 top level classes located in `flore1/flore1.py`: